sirjuddington/SLADE/docs/mkdocs/md/Namespaces/SplashWindow.md

-The `splashWindow` scripting namespace contains functions for controlling the SLADE splash window.
+The `SplashWindow` scripting namespace contains functions for controlling the SLADE splash window.

 ## Functions